o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/working.md

 ---
-description: Learn how to add and delete components, reference UI elements as component properties, and manage components in Amazon Lumberyard's UI Editor .
+description: Learn how to add and delete components, reference UI elements as component properties, and manage components in Open 3D Engine's UI Editor .
 title: Working with UI Components
 ---
 # Working with UI Components {#ui-editor-working}